 When people are chronically tired, they may develop symptoms of narcolepsy.
 The urge to sleep becomes uncontrollable, and people may fall asleep while at their desk or in a meeting.
 These episodes of sleep may last anywhere from several minutes to several hours.

 It can be painful and frustrating to have a sleep disorder.
 Some people may drink alcohol as a way to self-medicate.
-They may initially drink to induce a feeling of relaxation, but over time, this habit can develop into alcohol abuse.
+They may initially drink to induce a feeling of relaxation, but over time, this habit can develop into alcohol use.

 People who increase their alcohol intake to address a sleep issue can become dependent on the substance.
 When a person is dependent on alcohol, their body requires the substance to perform everyday functions, including sleep.